-I've been writing for magazines and newspapers professionally since 1991 (although my first commission was for History Today to write about oral history societies in 1987).
+I've been writing for magazines and newspapers professionally since 1991 (although my first commission was for History Today to write about oral history societies in 1987) including Hello!, Maxim, FHM, Bella, the 'i', and various inflight magazines.
+Most recently I have become a regular contributor to the Fine Books & Collections magazine and website.

 There's a (very) small collection of my work over the last 10 years at The Independent including some of my regular weekly property columns plus features about choristers at Christmas and what was on Bin Laden's bookshelf.